60,000+ people | 11,000+ portraits | 72 million words | 2,500 years of history

 The Oxford DNB online is updated regularly throughout the year, extending coverage into the 21st century, whilst also adding new biographies across all historical periods.
-Highlights from the latest update are available, plus details of other recent updates.
+Full editorial introductions from the latest updates are available here.

 Key features of the Oxford DNB include:

 - A responsive design enabling seamless access across different formats